Skip to main content

 1. Control plane

-• Playbook, Flow, project, channel, session, run, runtime, task, schedule, agent, asset, persona, skill, observation-management, and derivation endpoints.
+• Playbook, Flow, project, channel, session, run, output-delivery, runtime, task, schedule, agent, asset, persona, skill, observation-management, and derivation endpoints.

 • Protected by the daemon’s control-plane auth middleware when HTTP auth is enabled.